rezendi/ykarma/README.md

 ### Why is it called "YKarma"?

-Mostly because the domain contained the word "karma" and was available.
+Mostly because the domain seemed vaguely descriptive and was available.